How to Use Yes/No branch Steps in Flodesk Workflows

 Important: No separate time delay step is needed before the Yes/No branch as the timeframe is built in.

 Step 5.
 Continue building your workflow below the Yes and No branches.
+Subscribers automatically rejoin the main workflow after the branch unless an Exit step is added.

 Branch subscribers who clicked a link in a workflow email